florianheinemann/www-passwordless-net/resources/content/plugins.md

 * [Twilio](http://www.twilio.com): Provides APIs for text messages and voice calls.
 Have a look at the [2-step authentication](/deepdive#2-step-authentication-e-g-for-sms-) to get an idea how to implement it

 ### Packaged Delivery Strategies
+The following are pre-packaged delivery strategies.
+Just plug and play!
 * [passwordless-sms](https://github.com/authjet/passwordless-sms): Easily deliver tokens via SMS using [AuthJet](https://authjet.com)

 [Let us know](https://twitter.com/thesumofall) if you come across any other great ways to send out tokens!